TomiwaPhilip/brens-protocol/HOOK_DESIGN.md

-# PrivatePoolHook Design Documentation
+# StealthPoolHook Design Documentation

 ## Executive Summary

-The PrivatePoolHook is a Uniswap v4 hook that implements a **dark pool** architecture for private token trading.
-It completely bypasses Uniswap's AMM pricing mechanism, implementing instead a Constant Sum Market Maker (CSMM) with circuit breaker protection, optimized for FHE (Fully Homomorphic Encryption) integration.
+The StealthPoolHook is a Uniswap v4 hook that implements a **dark pool** architecture for private token trading.
+It completely bypasses Uniswap's AMM pricing mechanism, implementing instead a Constant Sum Market Maker (CSMM) with circuit breaker protection.

+**Note**: This is the production-ready plaintext foundation.
+FHE (Fully Homomorphic Encryption) integration for fully encrypted reserves and swap amounts is planned for Phase 2.

 ---